krzys9876/spark-model-tutorial/README.md

 Such complex fields work excellent with json files.

 Apart from code itself the really important aspect of this approach is testability.
-You can write the TDD-style tests and execute them in miliseconds - they do not need costly spark session.
+You can write the TDD-style tests and execute them in milliseconds - they do not need costly spark session.
 The sample tests are in **ScalaTest** class:

     test("linear regression calculation test for a single period") {